QuadDarv1ne/ToDo_List/to-do-list-v3/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

+### 📋 Requirements

+React Native apps may target iOS 11.0 and Android 5.0 (API 21) or newer.
+You may use Windows, macOS, or Linux as your development operating system, though building and running iOS apps is limited to macOS.
+Tools like [Expo](https://expo.io) can be used to work around this.

-## 🎉 Building your first React Native app
+### 🎉 Building your first React Native app

 Follow the [Getting Started guide](https://reactnative.dev/docs/getting-started).
 The recommended way to install React Native depends on your project.
 Here you can find short guides for the most common scenarios: